 3. There was no need to review standards at the end of the school year before high-stakes testing.
-With spiraling, students are keeping standards fresh all year long.
+With spiral reviews, students are keeping standards fresh all year long.

 4. My students’ parents were more involved and aware of what their child was learning in class, and how they were progressing.

 When I was in the classroom, spiraling was a must.
-Now, as a homeschooling parent, I make a point to include spiraling activities with my daughter on a daily basis.
+Now, as a homeschooling parent, I make a point to include spiraling activities with my daughter daily.
 I have seen firsthand how effective spiraling can be, and I strongly encourage all teachers and homeschooling parents to give it a try.
 You won’t regret it!!!

 Here are a few FREE resources that you can use to help you get started.

 Calendar Math (not free)